Best reels for silverfish fishing

 Best beginner reel for silvers

-The Okuma Ceymar XT Match Reel is a fantastic reel for silverfish, it comes packed with a host of features that make it great for using lighter wagglers and is more tailored towards float fishing than using a feeder.
+The Okuma Ceymar HD Match Reel is a fantastic reel for silverfish, it comes packed with a host of features that make it great for using lighter wagglers and is more tailored towards float fishing than using a feeder.

 The reel itself is built on an elliptical gearing system which provides a super smooth retrieve with no wobble, allowing you to keep steady, sustained pressure on the fish until it's safely in the net.
 The reel does have a bit of extra power, which makes it a great choice for chub on rivers too.